 Let me start again.

-…And then express yourself again using different words.
+…Now breathe, and express yourself again using different words.

-The heavy language anxiety will decrease when you have a plan of action for every worst-case scenario.
+The heavy language anxiety will decrease when you have a plan of action for your worst-case scenario.
 On that note, it’s a good idea to think of key English phrases that will help you in your daily tasks.
 Write these down, and keep them close to your workspace.
 That way, they will be ready to go when you need them to speak English at work.

 “You’re essentially training yourself to connect speaking English with a positive experience”

-Speak English at Work: Action 2
+Action 2

 - Use simple sentence construction and vocabulary.